arangodb/arangojs/README.md

 `route.route([path: string, [headers: Object]]): Route`

-**Synchronous.** Creates a new *Route* instance representing the *path* relative to the current route.
+Creates a new *Route* instance representing the *path* relative to the current route.
 Optionally *headers* can be an object with headers which will be extended with the current route's headers and the connection's headers.

-*Examples*
+**Examples**

 ```js
 var db = require('arangojs')();